Best James Cameron movies: all of the filmmaker's films ranked, from worst to best

 However, by 1991, Schwarzenegger – now the biggest movie star on the planet – wasn’t in the habit of playing villains, so Cameron reinvented his Terminator as the protector of the young John Connor (Edward Furlong).
 This created a vacancy for a new antagonist, and Cameron subsequently turned Robert Patrick’s liquid metal T-1000 into the ultimate calling card for Industrial Light and Magic’s nascent CG effects.

 T2 was never just about the tech, though, because Cameron upped the ante on the action and the emotional stakes, with Sarah Connor (now an action hero in her own right) out to pull the plug on malevolent AI Skynet.
 None of the four Terminator movies (and TV show) that followed have come close to emulating the two Cameron classics that started it all.
-Simply put, it's the best Terminator movie ever.
+Simply put, it's one of the best Terminator movies ever.

 1. Aliens (1986)

-Remarkably, those high stakes didn’t affect Cameron at all, as he crafted a story that stays faithful the original’s mythology while expanding it in inventive new directions.
+Remarkably, those high stakes didn’t affect Cameron at all, as he crafted a story that stays faithful to the original’s mythology while expanding it in inventive new directions.
 As Ellen Ripley (an Oscar-nominated, never-better Sigourney Weaver) returns to LV-426 on a mission to save terraforming colonists from their problematic, acid-blooded neighbors, Cameron delivers a masterclass in claustrophobic, exquisitely choreographed action.

 Richard Edwards